 We’ve been to France a number of times since, and I had never encountered another such facility—until this trip.
 In fact, calling it a “toilet” probably isn’t accurate, as all it is, literally, is a hole in the ground, with two spots for your feet.

 And I still can’t use that, so when it was on offer, I was definitely skipping that “opportunity”.

 The French also have a certain concern with cleaning the facilities between use, which of course is nice—unless you’re not aware of the method of cleaning.
 Like, that when you pull the cord to flush, it will also spray water around to clean the whole general area!
 Regardless of whether you’re still in there…

 And no, I did not get caught in that, but others in my group did, having to spend some time in wet pants afterwards.

 Thereafter, I would skip that style of bathroom as well.

 Then there were the pay toilets that require exact change, though that isn’t as bad when you’re in a group, because someone can usually help you out.
 Some of those also have a cleaning cycle between use, which—again—is nice, only it’s not a super-fast process, so you’re extending the group wait by lining up for those.
 One them actually conked out after two uses.

-Another more modern example had a voice guiding me through the bathroom process (all in français, of course): thanking me for choosing the lower-water flush option and explaining the actual flush would occur after I exiting; warning that I had 20 minutes (20 minutes!) before the door would fly open; etc. It was sort of hilarious.
+Another more modern example had a voice guiding me through the bathroom process (all in français, of course): thanking me for choosing the lower-water flush option and explaining the actual flush would occur after I exited; warning that I had 20 minutes (20 minutes!) before the door would fly open; etc. It was sort of hilarious.

-Then on one walk we actually did stop midway at cafe with a perfectly normal toilet, and what did I do?
+Then, on one walk, we actually did stop midway at cafe with a perfectly normal toilet, and what did I do?
 I became inexplicably unable to unlock the door until those outside told me I was just turning the lock the wrong way.

 Nevertheless, I did not give up on cafe bathrooms.